-- Press the sautee/brown button the Express Crock and simmer the remaining liquid for 8-10 minutes until it thickens to coat the back of a spoon.
+- Press the sautee button on your cooker and simmer the remaining liquid for 8-10 minutes until it thickens to coat the back of a spoon.

 - When sauce has thickened a bit, stir in shredded chicken and keep warm until serving.